Aperol Sour: Two Variations

 The sour is a shaken cocktail.
 The general rule is that you should shake any cocktail that has citrus juices to add air bubbles and make it lighter.

-If you want to make the straight Aperol version or the gin version without egg white, just add your ingredients to your cocktail shaker with ice.
-Shake and strain.
 You can serve this sour up in a chilled coupe or in a lowball glass with a large ice cube.
 Those large ice cubes are slower to melt, so they don’t dilute your drink as much as smaller cubes.
+Garnish with a lemon twist or dried orange slice.

-If you are making the gin and Aperol cocktail with the egg white, you’ll want to do a dry shake.
-The dry shake, like in this creamy espresso martini or gin espresso martini, allows you to do a longer shake to create a foamy top without over-diluting your drink by shaking it with ice.
+To make an Aperol sour with egg white, do a dry shake.
+Like in this creamy espresso martini or gin espresso martini, the dry shake allows you to shake longer to create a foamy top for your Aperol sour but doesn’t over-dilute your drink.

 First, add the gin, Aperol, lemon juice, simple syrup, and egg white to your cocktail shaker without ice.
 Hold it tight.
-I like to do dry shakes over my sink just in case.
-After about 10 to 20 seconds or so, add ice to the shaker, shake again briefly to chill, and strain into your chilled glass.
+I dry shake over my sink just in case.
+Shake hard for 20 to 30 seconds.
+Now add ice to the shaker, shake briefly to chill, and strain into your chilled glass.

 We don’t know.
-It’s a super secret recipe supposedly made with “orange, herbs and roots with a touch of vanilla.”
+Aperol‘s super secret recipe supposedly made with “orange, herbs and roots with a touch of vanilla.”

 There are effectively four different types of gin.
 Dry, or London dry gins, are heavy on the juniper.
 Common examples of dry gins are Tanqueray, Bombay Sapphire, and Beefeater.

-Liqueurs are actually made with sugar and aren’t labeled from dry to sweet like wines and sparkling wine are, based on their residual sugars.
+Liqueurs are actually made with sugar and aren’t labeled from dry to sweet like wines and sparkling wines are labeled based on their residual sugars.
 But considering that the sweetest wines have over 50 grams of residual sugar per liter, and Aperol has over 300 grams per liter, I think it’s fair to say that Aperol is high in sugar and to call it sweet.

 If you are concerned about food-borne illness from consuming raw eggs, you can skip the egg white in this Aperol sour.
 Alternatively, you can use pasteurized egg whites or aquafaba.